As a suburb of Birmingham, Alabama, Mountain Brook allows visitors easy access to all the city’s attractions.

 Dyron’s Lowcountry Restaurant in Mountain Brook opened in 2009.
 Run by husband and wife team Dyron and Sonya Powell, this relaxed restaurant offers a place to kick-back, relax and enjoy authentic Southern flavours.

-You can sample an array of dishes ranging from mouth-watering fresh oysters and southern Alabama seafood gumbo, to Black Iron-Seared Beef Tenderloin and Hickory Grilled Yellowfin Tuna.
+You can sample an array of dishes ranging from mouth-watering fresh oysters and southern Alabama seafood gumbo, to Black Iron-Seared Beef Tenderloin and delicious Iberico Pork Rib Chops.

-McWane Science Centre is an interactive attraction where visitors of all ages can lose themselves in science, nature and engineering.
+McWane Science Center is an interactive attraction where visitors of all ages can lose themselves in science, nature and engineering.

-You can discover the science behind bubbles, watch Combustion and Lightning Strikes in Rushton Theatre, and even see McWane’s version of the Tesla Coil.
+You can discover the science behind bubbles, watch Combustion and Lightning Strikes in Rushton Theater, and even see McWane’s version of the Tesla Coil.

 Spend time learning about the distribution of mass on a Bed of Nails or use math to figure out how to open a safe combination lock.

-Whatever you decide to do, you’re guaranteed a fun and educational day out at McWane Science Centre in Birmingham, Alabama.
+Whatever you decide to do, you’re guaranteed a fun and educational day out at McWane Science Center in Birmingham, Alabama.

 It has been restored completely, bringing a sparkling, glitzy 1927 look back to the theatre.